jackmaden/philosophybreak/src/pages/articles/the-buddha-four-noble-truths-the-cure-for-suffering/index.md

 While Buddhists work towards ending suffering, the first step is to acknowledge it is there.

-Living in denial about the nature of reality — or seeking to avoid it through temporary solutions — will only create more suffering, which brings us to the second truth.
+Living in denial about the impermanent nature of reality — or seeking to avoid it through temporary solutions — will only create more suffering, which brings us to the second truth.

 ## 2. Suffering has a cause